 by Tony Harris • December 8, 2020

 Snowflake has been making headlines lately, having reported $1.1 billion in revenue for the fiscal year ending Jan.
 31, 2022—that’s 106% growth year-on-year.
-But while this data warehousing solution might be a good investment for traders, that doesn’t answer the simple question: “What is Snowflake, exactly?”
+But while this data warehousing solution might be a good investment for traders, that doesn’t answer the simple question: “What is Snowflake?”

 Founded in 2012 and based in San Mateo, California, Snowflake is a technology company offering a cloud-based data warehouse for data storage and analytics.
-A data warehouse is a centralized data repository that acts as the endpoint for the ETL process, where information can be easily accessed and mined for insights.
+A data warehouse is a centralized data repository that acts as the endpoint for the Extract, Transform, Load (ETL) process, where you can easily access and mine data for insights.

-Snowflake is compatible with the three largest public cloud providers: Amazon Web Services, Google Cloud Platform, and Microsoft Azure.
-According to an estimate by Datanyze, Snowflake currently occupies 11 percent of the data warehousing market, second only behind SAP Business Warehouse.
+It is compatible with the three largest public cloud providers: Amazon Web Services, Google Cloud Platform, and Microsoft Azure.

 Perhaps the most prominent feature is how the platform decouples its compute and storage capabilities, unlike many other data warehouses in the public cloud.
 This means that companies using a lot of storage but little CPU, or vice versa, can save a good deal of money using Snowflake.

 Another highly valuable feature is the ability to share data externally with vendors, partners, and customers—even if these third parties aren’t Snowflake users themselves.
-For example, healthcare providers can use Snowflake’s data sharing feature to easily create a pointer to a patient database, rather than risk violating HIPAA through awkward, cumbersome manual processes.
+For example, healthcare providers can use Snowflake’s data sharing feature to easily create a pointer to a patient database rather than risk violating HIPAA through awkward, cumbersome manual processes.
 (HIPAA, like many data governance frameworks, can result in expensive fines for non-compliance.)

 The cons of using Snowflake include:

-The future of Snowflake looks bright, going from unknown newcomer to massive tech success story in just 8 years—which is why DreamFactory has decided to commence development of a Snowflake connector as part of it’s integration suite.
+The future of Snowflake looks bright, going from an unknown newcomer to a massive tech success story in just eight years.
+That’s why DreamFactory has a reliable Snowflake connector as part of its integration suite.
 DreamFactory makes it easy to automatically generate and manage APIs without writing a single line of code, making you more productive and profitable.

-Want to learn how DreamFactory can digitally transform your business?
-Get in touch with our team today for a chat about your business needs and objectives, or to start your free trial of the DreamFactory platform
+Want to learn how DreamFactory can help you integrate data with Snowflake?
+Get in touch with the team today for a chat about your Snowflake needs and objectives or to start your free trial of the DreamFactory platform.

 Join the DreamFactory newsletter list.